Sensitive personalities can find it more challenging to thrive in the workplace. Here are some tips to improve the quality of your time at work.

 For instance, it’s prudent to leverage visualization when faced with a tough situation.
 Start by imagining yourself confronted by an issue that can trigger a response from you and develop a solution to tackle it.

-Likewise, constantly meditate to release stress and anxiety.
+Likewise, constantly meditate to release stress and anxiety from work.
 Research proves that meditation reduces irritability by 27%, so keep this in mind.
 Retaining a gratitude journal to remind you of the nice things to experience at work daily is also beneficial.

 #2 Associate With Colleagues With A Positive Attitude